typhoidgenomics/TyphoidGenomicsConsortiumWG1/README.md

 `/genotypes` directory

-* `genotypes_311022.Rmd` = R markdown file for all analysis, generating tables and figures
+* `genotypes.Rmd` = R markdown file for all analysis, generating tables and figures

-* `genotypes_311022.html` = knitR output of Rmd file, including all figures and numbers included in text
+* `genotypes.html` = knitR output of Rmd file, including all figures and numbers included in text

 * figure files (PNG and PDF format; output from executing Rmd file)